-There are basically three distinct observation modes: rectangular dither (standard), hexagonal dither and staring.
+There are three distinct observation modes: rectangular (so-called 5x5) dither, hexagonal dither and staring.
 Over the years various user-customized patterns have also been used.
-Note, that the rectangular dither (or the so-called 5×5 dither) is the standard observing mode (Section 4.2.1).
 During all observations, the spacecraft provides stable pointings within 7.5" of the pointing direction.

-The only mode suitable for deep exposures is the standard, rectangular mode (see also Section 4.2.1).
+The only mode suitable for deep exposures is the rectangular (5x5) mode.
+Therefore, the rectangular (5x5) dither is the standard observing mode (see also Section 4.2.1).
 Any observation to be performed in a non-standard observing mode has to be justified explicitly by the proposer (via an entry in PGT).
-Non-standard mode observations are those, which intend to use the hexagonal dither, or staring, or any customized patterns including scans.
+Non-standard mode observations are those, which intend to use the hexagonal dither, or staring, or any customized patterns.
 Observations with custom patterns, such as the GPS and Galactic scans, generally reduce scheduling efficiency, and increase workload for both ISOC and MOC.
-Because of the overall reduced manpower in INTEGRAL operations, the use of non-standard patterns is now strongly discouraged.
-Hence, starting in AO-13, custom patterns will be considered only for A-grade proposals, and their scheduling will be on a best effort basis.
+Because of the overall reduced manpower in INTEGRAL operations, the use of these non-standard patterns is now strongly discouraged.
+Hence, custom patterns will be considered only for A-grade proposals, and their scheduling will be on a best effort basis.